esentri/domainlifecycles/readme_persistence.md

 Each ValueObject, which is in 1:n relation to its containing Entity is relationally mapped in an own table.
 These ValueObjects are called called 'record mapped' ValueObjects.
-But NitroX DLC persistence provides mechanisms to define explicit ValueObject-to-database-table mappings (see above "EntityValueObjectRecordTypeConfiguration").
+But NitroX DLC persistence provides mechanisms to define explicit ValueObject-to-database-table mappings (see below "EntityValueObjectRecordTypeConfiguration").
 'Record mapped' ValueObjects must also fulfill certain requirements in their relational structures (database definition):